kumuluz/kumuluzee-samples/kumuluzee-version/README.md

 The application/service can be accessed on the following URL:
-* The versions endpoint will be by default accessible at http://localhost:8080/versions
+* The version endpoint will be by default accessible at http://localhost:8080/version

 To shut down the example simply stop the processes in the foreground.

 ## Tutorial

-This tutorial will show you how to enable KumuluzEE Versions.
+This tutorial will show you how to enable KumuluzEE Version.

 ### Add Maven dependencies